Course Resources

 It is essential to remain clear on these responsibilities.
 We have successfully witnessed when we delivered the message clearly and accurately.
 “Mission success” is not determined by somebody converting.
 Peter, for example, praises Noah as a “preacher of righteousness” (2 Peter 2:5) even though, as far as we know, no one was converted through Noah’s preaching.

-Not only is it important to remember that it is the Holy Spirit’s who converts people, it is also essential to keep in mind that he usually uses a process to bring people to faith.
+Not only is it important to remember that it is the Holy Spirit who converts people, but it is also essential to remember that he usually uses a process to bring people to faith.
 The Bible frequently refers to this process as seeds growing.
 Think of Jesus’ parables centered on seeds.
 Or consider what Paul wrote:

 1 Corinthians 3:6